 Your next step is to version all objects in Production with MotioCI.
 Freezing production is ideal, but in some cases it is just not possible.
 With MotioCI in place, you have added protection with a “safety net” of your content so you can roll back to previous versions if need be.

 You will then connect MotioCI to a sandbox and copy production here.
-The white paper goes into more detail about the importance of using a sandbox that I won’t go into in this blog.
+The technical paper goes into more detail about the importance of using a sandbox that I won’t go into in this blog.
 You will use MotioCI to create an initial version of your production content in the sandbox and then setup and run test cases.
 This gives you a baseline of your production environment.
 You’ll run stability, output, and data validity tests, to know the state of your assets.
 The results of these tests will identify what needs further assessment.

 Determine the Impact of Your Upgrade